wheelo/Reducing-WTFs-Per-Minute/README.md

 ## Description
-High quality code should not surprise us.
-We should be able to quickly and easily discern the structure and intent of the code.
+High quality code should not surprise us. instead we should be able to quickly and easily discern the structure and intent of the code.

-But what if the person evaluating the code isn’t familiar with the patterns & codebase used by the original developer?
-(Or – to be more cruel – what if they just aren’t competent enough to recognize the patterns used?)
-Are they not likely to harshly judge the code based on miscomprehension?
+But what if the person evaluating code isn’t familiar with the patterns developped by the original developer?
+For some reason, some guy  may be ignorant about what the contents and patterns displayed in codebase?
+And in these cases, they are likely to harshly judge the code based on miscomprehension.
+Thus, we need to arrive some common sense at the code level.

 ## Criteria